-Volunteers support the Quarry Gardens in several ways—by helping us manage alien invasive plants, maintain the trails, and guide tours.
+Volunteers support the Quarry Gardens in several ways—by helping us manage alien invasive plants, maintain the gardens and trails, and guide tours.
+Most Friday mornings, Rachel Floyd of the Center for Urban Habitats is here in the gardens, working alongside and teaching volunteers; to join her, contact Bernice Thieblot via this site’s Contact button.
 Guides for Quarry Gardens Foundation-sponsored tours must be either Master Gardeners or Master Naturalists.
-We are grateful to our non-profit organizational partners—Central Blue Ridge Master Naturalists, Rivanna Master Naturalists, and Nelson County Master Gardeners —who sponsor Quarry Gardens volunteers.
+We are grateful to our non-profit organizational partners—Central Blue Ridge Master Naturalists, Rivanna Master Naturalists, and Albemarle and Nelson County Master Gardener units—who sponsor Quarry Gardens volunteers.

 To make a gift, or to learn more about Friends of the Quarry Gardens, naming opportunities, or our research plans, please contact us.